All Hallows' Eve (2013 film): Plot

-After a night of trick-or-treating on Halloween, babysitter Sarah is surprised to see that children Tia and Timmy have received an unmarked VHS tape in one of their bags.
-The children convince Sarah to allow them to watch the tape, which contains three stories, each of which features a homicidal clown named Art.
+On Halloween, after a night out trick-or-treating, children Tia and Timmy are surprised to find an unmarked VHS tape in their candy bag.
+Together with their babysitter Sarah, they watch the tape, which contains three stories featuring a homicidal clown named Art.

+The 9th Circle

-The first segment features a young woman named Casey, who is drugged and kidnapped by Art the Clown while waiting for a train.
+The first segment features a young woman named Casey, who is drugged and kidnapped by Art while waiting for a train.
 She awakens to find herself chained in a room with two other women, Kristen and Sara.
-When Sara is dragged away by her chain, Casey and Kristen decide to follow where their chains lead.
-Upon reaching the end of the chains, Casey attempts to break the chains with a large rock but is interrupted by a deformed humanoid who dismembers Kristen with a cleaver.
-The humanoid unwittingly frees Casey by severing her chains with the cleaver, but she soon is tied down and surrounded by hooded figures.
-After watching the figures remove a fetus from the womb of a restrained pregnant woman, Casey is raped by Satan.
-After the segment ends, Sarah sends Tia and Timmy to bed and decides to continue watching the VHS tape by herself.
+When Sara is dragged away by her chain, Casey and Kristen follow her to see where their chains lead.
+Upon reaching the end of the chains, Casey attempts to break the chains with a large rock.
+A deformed humanoid appears and dismembers Kristen with a cleaver, unwittingly freeing Casey by severing her chains.
+She runs away and encounters a man with a shopping cart who she begs for help but the man recaptures her and she is soon tied down and surrounded by a hooded coven of witches.
+After watching the witches cut the fetus from the womb of a restrained pregnant woman, Casey is taken over by Satan.

+Sarah sends Tia and Timmy to bed and continues watching the tape by herself.

+Something in the Dark

-The second segment features Caroline, a woman who has just moved into a new countryside home.
-A bright object crashes near the house at night, and a power outage occurs.
-Caroline finds that her phone and car are malfunctioning and suspects that someone other than herself is in the house.
+The second segment features Caroline, who has just moved into a countryside home.
+At night, a bright object crashes near the house and a power outage occurs.
+Caroline's phone and car malfunctions and she suspects that someone else is in the house.
 She suddenly receives a call from her husband, John, a painter, but the connection soon breaks.
 She discovers that she is being stalked by an alien, and after managing to disorient it, she hides in a small room under a staircase.
 There, her phone rings again, alerting the alien to her location.
 As the alien drags her off, she pulls a sheet off of one of John's paintings, revealing an image of Art the Clown.